 ATS stands for applicant tracking system.
 It’s a piece of software companies use to help organise, sort and process job applications.
 They’re mainly used by companies that receive hundreds or thousands of CVs in order to cut down the number of documents an actual human being has to look at (saving money in the process).

 ATS software works by using assessment methods including keyword-base screening.
 This is to determine if someone possesses the skills needed for a particular job role.
 The software then ranks all applicants based on suitability and a hiring manager or recruiter will review them before the next stage in the job application process.
 Basically, it’s a real time saver on the company’s behalf.
 However, it’s also a time waster for you if you spend 3 days on an application only to receive an automatic rejection.
 Ouch.

 By now you probably understand the importance of making your CV as ATS-friendly as possible.
 So, let’s get into our top 5 tips.

 Match Your Keywords To The Job Description

-	You should always be matching keywords in your CV to those mentioned in the

-	job description, no matter if the company uses ATS software or not.
-After

-	all, if your experience and skills don’t match the job description, there’s

-	probably no point applying for the role in the first place!
-Matching your

-	keywords essentially means name checking each key skill they mention in the

-	job description in your CV.
+You should always match keywords in your CV to those mentioned in the job description, no matter if the company uses ATS software or not.
+After all, if your experience and skills don’t match the job description, there’s probably no point applying for the role in the first place!
+Matching your keywords essentially means name-checking each key skill they mention in the job description in your CV.

-	For example, if the job description says ‘Looking for a confident

-	communicator’, you’ll want to include ‘communication’ as a skill within your

-	experience, as this is likely one of the words the ATS software will be
+For example, if the job description says ‘Looking for a confident communicator’, you’ll want to include ‘communication’ as a skill within your experience, as this is likely one of the words the ATS software will be looking for.

-	looking for.